greeny277/inductive_logic_programming/doc/notizen.md

 Programs which are using an ILP-based approach do proceed as is displayed by Figure \ref{fig:flowchart}.
-In the beginning the environment which does include every necessary information, needs to be formalised in some kind of logic (see Subsection \ref{ssec:fol}).
+In the beginning the environment which does include every necessary information, needs to be formalised in some kind of logic (see \secref{ssec:fol}).

 \begin{figure}[h]